Learn about the pros and cons of 3 environmentally-friend siding options for your shed or shabin. Perfect for DIY builders.

-We started building our shabin the first week of July and fully expected that it would take us all summer before the siding was up and painting.
-Luckily, it pretty quick and we had the siding up and painted in two weekends of work.
-With the trim requiring another weekend.
+We started building our shabin the first week of July and fully expected that it would take us all summer before the siding was up and painted.
+Luckily, it was pretty quick and we had the siding up and painted in two weekends of work.
+The trim took a third weekend.

 Our main goals for the siding were:

-- DIY: We needed to be able to cut and install the siding ourselves, without any specialized equipment.
+- DIY siding: We needed to be able to cut and install the siding ourselves, without any specialized equipment.

 - Non-toxic and eco-friendly: Using eco-friendly products was one of our priorities.

 - Durable: We wanted this shabin to last for at least 30 years.

 - Water-tight and warm: While we didn’t plan on using the shabin in the winter, even the spring and fall are cool and wet in the Pacific Northwest, so a wind and moisture barrier was important.

 With a small project like a shed, tiny home, or shabin, you may be able to get your siding for cheap or even free.
 Look online for people giving away their leftover building materials.